micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 • README explaining agent roles, task flow, and evaluation logic
 • Optional logs or performance summaries

+## Use Case
-Cross-Publication Insight Assistant 🔍
+Cross-Publication Insight Assistant
 Build a system that helps users explore patterns and trends across multiple AI/ML projects.
 The input is a list of GitHub repos or Ready Tensor publications, plus an optional user query (e.g., tool usage, evaluation methods, task types).
 Support at least two of the following query patterns, each with multiple working examples:
- Aggregate (Map-Reduce) – e.g., “What % of these projects use LangGraph?”
+ - Aggregate (Map-Reduce) – e.g., “What % of these projects use LangGraph?”
- Compare & Contrast – e.g., “How do CrewAI and LangChain projects differ?”
+ - Compare & Contrast – e.g., “How do CrewAI and LangChain projects differ?”
- Find & Summarize (RAG) – e.g., “Show me projects that use vector DBs”
+ - Find & Summarize (RAG) – e.g., “Show me projects that use vector DBs”

  🧠 Agents you might need:
- Project Analyzer – inspects individual repos/publications for relevant attributes
+ - Project Analyzer – inspects individual repos/publications for relevant attributes
- Trend Aggregator – tallies, groups, or ranks signals across projects
+ - Trend Aggregator – tallies, groups, or ranks signals across projects
- Comparator – compares two project groups based on defined criteria
+ - Comparator – compares two project groups based on defined criteria
- Summarizer – generates clear takeaways for the user
+ - Summarizer – generates clear takeaways for the user
- Fact-Checker – ensures outputs are grounded in project content
+ - Fact-Checker – ensures outputs are grounded in project content
  🛠 Tools you might use:
  Repo Reader / Parser · Keyword/Tag Extractor · RAG Retriever · Web Search